jdelmazo9/kubernetes_poc/README.md

 # Kubernetes Shared Volume POC

-This proof of concept demonstrates a multi-container deployment in Kubernetes using a shared persistent volume.
+This proof of concept demonstrates a multi-container deployment in Kubernetes using a shared emptyDir volume.
 The system consists of three components that work together to showcase container communication and process management:

 1. An init container that creates initial data
 2. A main worker that reads and displays data